honeycrux/MyFirstCompiler/doc/language-spec.md

 ## Grammar
 The BNF grammar of the language is as follows.

+Three types of parsing are used.
+By default, the parsing of the grammar is done with recursive descent parsing.
+Grammar labelled with SLR1 and LL1 are parsed with the corresponding methods instead.

 ```
 Start ::= DeclList
 DeclList ::= Decl DeclList | Decl